Luukuton/jirin-dictionary/README.md

 ## Testing

 Tests can be performed with:
 ```
 mvn test
 ```

-Tests require an internet connection as they utilize the online dictionary Goo.
+Automatic testing requires an internet connection as it utilizes an online dictionary.

 Code coverage can be created with:
 ```
 mvn jacoco:report
 ```

 Code coverage can be viewed by opening _target/site/jacoco/index.html_ in a browser.

-## Generating JAR file
+## Generating a JAR file

-Following command
+Following command:
 ```
 mvn package
 ```

-generates a runnable JAR file, _jirin-1.0-SNAPSHOT.jar_, to the _target_ directory.
+generates a runnable JAR file, _jirin-1.5-SNAPSHOT.jar_, to the _target_ directory.

 ## JavaDoc

 JavaDoc files can be created with:
 ```
 mvn javadoc:javadoc
 ```